MattiasBuelens/web-streams-polyfill/README.md

 ## Usage

 This library comes in multiple variants:
-* `@mattiasbuelens/web-streams-polyfill`: a polyfill that replaces the native stream implementations.
+* `web-streams-polyfill`: a polyfill that replaces the native stream implementations.
   Recommended for use in web apps supporting older browsers through a `<script>` tag.
-* `@mattiasbuelens/web-streams-polyfill/es6`: a polyfill targeting ES2015+ environments.
+* `web-streams-polyfill/es6`: a polyfill targeting ES2015+ environments.
   Recommended for use in web apps supporting modern browsers through a `<script>` tag.
-* `@mattiasbuelens/web-streams-polyfill/es2018`: a polyfill targeting ES2018+ environments.
+* `web-streams-polyfill/es2018`: a polyfill targeting ES2018+ environments.
   Required for [`ReadableStream` async iterable support][rs-asynciterator].
-* `@mattiasbuelens/web-streams-polyfill/ponyfill`: a [ponyfill] that provides
+* `web-streams-polyfill/ponyfill`: a [ponyfill] that provides
   the stream implementations without replacing any globals.
   Recommended for use in legacy Node applications, or in web libraries supporting older browsers.
-* `@mattiasbuelens/web-streams-polyfill/ponyfill/es6`: a ponyfill targeting ES2015+ environments.
+* `web-streams-polyfill/ponyfill/es6`: a ponyfill targeting ES2015+ environments.
   Recommended for use in Node 6+ applications, or in web libraries supporting modern browsers.
-* `@mattiasbuelens/web-streams-polyfill/ponyfill/es2018`: a ponyfill targeting ES2018+ environments.
+* `web-streams-polyfill/ponyfill/es2018`: a ponyfill targeting ES2018+ environments.
   Recommended for use in Node 10+ applications.

 Each variant also includes TypeScript type definitions, compatible with the DOM type definitions for streams included in TypeScript.